-Website: www.uis.edu/history/ Email: his@uis.edu or hisonline@uis.edu Office Phone: (217) 206-6779 Office Location: UHB 3050
+Website: www.uis.edu/history

+Email: his@uis.edu

-• Concentrations (3)
+· Concentrations (3)

 The M.A. in History emphasizes the development of analytical research skills necessary for studying the past.
 The curriculum focuses on the comprehension and appraisal of historiographical perspectives and debates, the methodologies and practices of research in primary sources, and the development of skills necessary for the interpretation of the past for a public audience.
 The program offers a choice among three areas of concentration: American History, European and World History, and Public History.
 The curriculum is designed to serve students with a variety of goals, including those interested in teaching; those pursuing careers with business, labor, or community organizations; those seeking employment in historical agencies, museums, historical societies, or archives; those desiring the intellectual stimulation of a challenging discipline; and those interested in continuing advanced education.